COMMENT – American Jockey Club – proposed stallion cover cap

 Enable – a 3×2 Sadler’s Wells inbreeding product

 At TGL, we have been carrying out inbreeding assessments by DNA analysis for 20 years.
 We see horses that are highly inbred, medium inbred and very outbred.
-Whilst some horses are indeed highly inbred and need careful management, their absolute frequency has not risen in the period.
 The highly inbred horses are frequently more inbred than their pedigree indicates.

 Excessive inbreeding appears specific to individual horses rather than the breed as a whole and this is when planning matings becomes even more important.
 The pedigree does not always reflect the true level of inbreeding and some horses that appear highly inbred on paper are not when we apply DNA assessments testing molecular based inbreeding.
 The reverse is also true.